 Please return completed forms to your local Child Employment and Entertainment service.

-Further details of bye laws concerning child employment is available below: Employment Regulations.
+For more details of bye-laws concerning child employment, see: Employment Regulations.

-If you are a school pupil, the information on this page should answer most of the questions you have about doing a part-time job.
+Are you a school pupil doing a part-time job?
+The information on this page should answer most of the questions you have about working.

 This might seem obvious, but basically a pupil is employed if he / she assists in any trade or occupation carried out for profit.
 It does not matter whether the pupil is paid or not for the work done, and it makes no difference if the pupil is assisting his/her own parents in their business, working for a relative, or working for a major company.